Carpe Noctem (Angel)

 "Carpe Noctem" is the 4th episode of the third season of the American television series Angel.
+It was directed by James A. Contner and written by Scott Murphy, and first aired on October 15, 2001, on The WB Television Network.

+The episode centers on a body-swap plot in which an elderly man named Marcus uses a spell to exchange bodies with Angel, intending to exploit Angel's vampiric immortality.
+The story also advances a subplot involving Lilah and Gavin's rivalry at Wolfram & Hart, and resolves a developing romantic tension between Fred and Angel.
+The episode ends with the team receiving news that Buffy has been revived.
+Critical reception was mixed, with reviewers finding the episode entertaining but largely a missed opportunity.

 Plot

-Note: Angel and Marcus will be referred to by the character they are, rather than the body they're in.

-Fred shares her admiration for Angel in front of the rest of the team as she theorizes what he is reading upstairs.
+Fred shares her admiration for Angel in front of the rest of the team... as she theorizes what he is reading upstairs.
 Angel comes down from his room with a newspaper and invites everyone to a Charlton Heston double feature, which only Fred is delighted to accept.
 The next evening, Fred gushes about her date to Wesley and Cordelia.
 Concerned, Cordelia instructs Angel to have a talk with besotted Fred, which Angel avoids by bringing up a string of deaths in hotels which involved melted bodies and insists he needs to investigate right away.

 The team find out that the men killed were all members of the same gym.
 Angel and Cordelia arrive there and Cordelia promptly interviews the muscled men and questions them - for their phone numbers.
 Angel notices a retirement home across the street where an old man is seen peering at them with binoculars.
 He leaves Cordelia and confronts the old man, Marcus, who recites a spell that switches their bodies.

-While Marcus enjoys himself in Angel's vampiric body, Angel tries to leave the retirement home in the frail Marcus's body to warn the gang of the impostor in their midst.
+While Marcus enjoys himself in Angel's vampiric body, Angel tries to leave the retirement home in Marcus's elderly body to warn the gang of the impostor in their midst.
 Meanwhile, Lilah continues to clash with her co-worker Gavin over their tactics to take down Angel and his group.
 She goes to the hotel to bring Angel documents that would foil Gavin's attempt to evacuate the hotel since it wasn't "up to code" to one-up him.
 Marcus tells her she is a very beautiful woman and they start kissing each other furiously.
 Fred, who was given the same line by Marcus earlier and instructed her to wear something pretty to go out, sees them and runs away in tears.
 Marcus vamps out in his passion and bites Lilah, who is furious with him for playing games and runs out.